Amine2000s/KcubeWirelessController/README.md

 ## perspective

  we aim to build a platform specefied to for robot delivery managmnet between all parts of our university where this application is a the users entry point wehre they rent a robot and guide it to their end destination

+### How to setup

+    the current version allows only  for static pairing to the bluettoh board , and in order to do that :
+    1 - turn on your bluettoh and connect it
+    1- go to remotedActivity.java

 ## Contributors
   Abbderahmane Kermiche [@Kr-abdou](https://github.com/Kr-Abdou) : UI/UX Design